 Pune City- Introduction

 Nestled amidst the Sahyadri hills in the vast, prosperous Indian state of Maharashtra, Pune has a population of 45lakh (Intach, 2007).
-Situated at the height of 560m above sea level at the confluence of the Mula and Mutha rivers, it is surrounded by hills, valleys and historic forts (Intach, 2007).
+Situated at the height of 560m above sea level, it is surrounded by hills, valleys and historic forts (Intach, 2007).
 Pune is the second largest city in Maharashtra, after capital Mumbai (Intach, 2007).
 Known variously as the ‘Cultural Capital’ of the state, the ‘Oxford of the east’ or ‘Pensioner’s Paradise; Pune has many different identities, depending on who is talking about it (Intach, 2007).
 It is the people who live here that define the city (Intach, 2007).
 Pune has many identities, each of which is also a definition of its inhabitants (Intach, 2007).
 The is a city of retired government officers, motivated professionals, dedicated social workers, dynamic members of the armed forces, talented artists, gifted scientists and vibrant students (Intach, 2007).

 Once Maharashtra bastion, it is now a melting pot of different communities, each contributing to the unique ethos of the city (Intach, 2007).
 A blend of tradition and modernity, the city is home to diverse people, ranging from the profoundly conservative Punekars to the more contemporary and open-minded Puneites (Intach, 2007).
 While pockets of the inner city reflect a more traditional ambiance, the outer areas or the newer areas of the town and the cantonments have more cosmopolitan outlook (Intach,2007).